senx/warp10-ext-arrow/README.md

 ### NOTICE

+We made a blog article to present this extension: https://blog.senx.io/conversions-to-apache-arrow-format/

-This extension is still in beta and some behaviour may change.
+This extension is still in beta and subject to modifications.

 ### Arrow extension for WarpScript